Information about Dapsone Topical

-Dapsone topical is used for the treatment of acne vulgaris (pimples).
+Dapsone Topical is used in the treatment of acne.

 - Before application, wash the affected area of the skin and dry with a clean towel.